July 8, 2020

-While the Unrealistic Style Guide will cover the naming of most standard Engine assets, it does not handle project-specific assets.
+While the Unrealistic Style Guide will cover the naming of most standard Engine assets, it does not handle project- or plugin-specific assets.
 Fortunately, Prefixed allows you to easily define your own asset naming rules or tweak pre-existing rules to fit your needs.

 You can define as many or as few rules as you would like in

 The two required elements for a rule are a